Alfian878787/dartdoc/README.md

   * **header**:  A list of paths to header files containing HTML text.
   * **ignore**:  Specify warnings to be completely ignored.
 See the lists of valid warnings in the command line help for `--errors`, `--warnings`, and `--ignore`.
   * **include**:  Specify a list of library names to generate docs for, ignoring all others.
+This can only refer to libraries declared in files located beneath the dartdoc_options.yaml file (usually, within your package).
   * **includeExternal**:  Specify a list of library filenames to add to the list of documented libraries.
   * **linkTo**:  For other packages depending on this one, if this map is defined those packages will use the settings here to control how hyperlinks to the package are generated.